danihodovic/celery-exporter/README.md

 celery_task_retried_total | Sent if the task failed, but will be retried in the future. | Counter celery_worker_up | Indicates if a worker has recently sent a heartbeat. | Gauge celery_worker_tasks_active | The number of tasks the worker is currently processing | Gauge

+## Contributing

+Follow the instructions below to set up the project on your local machine.

+#### Install poetry

+We are using `poetry` as a Python package manager, install it now.

+`pip install poetry`

+Install the project's requirements and create a virtual environment.

+`poetry install`

+Activate the environment.

+`poetry shell`